2007 Prince Edward Island general election

 The 2007 Prince Edward Island general election was held on May 28, 2007.
 It elected members of the Legislative Assembly of the province of Prince Edward Island, Canada.
 The incumbent Progressive Conservative government was defeated by the Liberal opposition after holding power for eleven years.

 The newly formed Green Party captured 3.04% of the vote or 4.44% in ridings they contested, beating out the New Democratic Party for third place.
 The New Democrats fell to 1.96% or 3.43% in ridings contested.
 They captured 3.06% of the vote, or 3.48% in the 24 of the 27 ridings they contested in the 2003 election.

+Only eight Members of the Legislative Assembly were re-elected (one in a different district).
+Seven did not run for re-election; twelve were defeated.
+The government suffered loss of 15 seats and was defeated.

+In 2006, a controversy arose in Prince Edward Island over the provincial government's decision to throw out an electoral map drawn by an independent commission.
+Instead, they created two new maps.
+The government adopted the second of them, which was designed by the caucus of the governing Progressive Conservative Party of Prince Edward Island.
+Opposition parties and the media attacked Premier Pat Binns for what they saw as gerrymandering of districts.
+Among other things, the government adopted a map that ensured that every current Member of the Legislative Assembly from the premier's party had a district to run in for re-election, but in the original map, several had been redistricted.
+However, in the 2007 provincial election only eight Members of the Legislative Assembly were re-elected (one in a different district) (seven did not run for re-election; twelve were defeated).